alzaem2002-ctrl/Osint-lab-pro/replit.md

 ### Current Status: ✅ COMPLETE & FUNCTIONAL

-The application is fully implemented with complete frontend, backend, database, and authentication integration.
+The application is fully implemented with complete frontend, backend, database, authentication, and multi-role signature approval system.

 ---